top of page

 Do not add plumbing to outbuildings without project review and approval from Kitsap Health.

 Know where your septic areas are and protect them.
-For more information about how to protect those areas, review the Homeowner’s Guide
+To learn more about protecting those areas, review the Homeowner’s Guide

 What You Need To Know About Properties Connected to a 1- or 2-party well or a Group B Water System